rest-for-physics/rest-for-physics.github.io/installing.md

 Different options can be passed to the `cmake` command to personalize the REST installation.
 The following options are available in REST.

 * REST Options/features
-    * **INSTALL_PREFIX** allows to define the destination of the final REST install directory.
+    * **INSTALL_PREFIX**: It allows to define the destination of the final REST install directory.
 The default value is either "REST_v2/install/" (if you haven't installed REST) or the current REST path (if you already installed REST).
     * **REST_WELCOME** (Default\: ON)\: If dissabled no message will be displayed each time we call thisREST.sh.